 Creating and Controlling Environment Windows

-Explains how to create and control tool windows, change window characteristics, automate text search and replace, control macros, control tools options settings, discover code with the Code model, and manipulate tree views by using UIHierarchy.
+Explains how to create and control tool windows, change window characteristics, automate text search and replace, control tools options settings, discover code with the Code model, and manipulate tree views by using UIHierarchy.

 How to: Create and Attach to Another Instance of Visual Studio

 Explains how to create a new instance of Visual Studio or attach to an existing one.

 Demonstrates how to use the Visual Studio Automation model to handle events that occur in the environment.